 Hand Held Range Finder: Vixen Forester 1200

-Tripods: Tripods and heads suitable for 15 x 56 binos, spotting scopes and cameras equipped with telephotos lens are demonstrated on the course.
+Tripods: Tripods suitable for 15 x 56 binos, spotting scopes and cameras equipped with telephotos lens are demonstrated on the course.

 Tactics for Back Country & Farm Fringe Sambar

 Tactics taught apply equally to farm fringe as well as those living deeper in the forest.
 The reason the same tactics work for those on the farm fringe as well as those in remote forest is simply because a sambar's basic genetic blueprint is identical, regardless of its location.
 As a result the sambar's 'Hierarchy of Needs' and how they use each habitat is exactly the same.

 Course notes are not provided but students are told what they should record.
-When purchased at the course each volume of our Secrets of the Sambar books (Vol 1 unavailable, 2 and 3) are available for just $100.
-Our NEW book "The Hunt Smart System" which retails for $249 is available at the course for $200.00.
-Back issues of our Secrets of the Sambar magazine purchased at the course are just $10 each.
+When purchased at the course each volume of our Secrets of the Sambar Trilogy (Vol 1, 2 and 3) are available for just $100 per volume.
+Our NEW book "The Hunt Smart System" which retails for $199 is available at the course for $160.00.

 Courses Are Tailored to Students Needs

 Each course is tailored to meet the specific needs of each participant.
-By listening to each student’s experiences, I ascertain what each know and don’t know.
+In particular this includes the special requirements of Bow Hunters.

-The training course is based on our rugged and picturesque 2km x1km mountain forest property north of Swifts Creek, Victoria.
+The training course is based on a rugged and picturesque 2km x 1km mountain forest property north of Swifts Creek, Victoria.
 It is 1.25 hrs north of Bairnsdale, 1 hour north of Bruthen and 20 minutes south of Omeo.
 Bairnsdale is about 3 hours from the Monash Freeway Ringwood/Frankston Ring Road intersection in Melbourne's east.
 Swifts creek is about 4 hrs from Albury via Mt Hotham and the same via Mitta Mitta/Anglers Rest/Omeo.